-During the year covered by this Report, the Commissioners continued to progress their review of guidance, policies and procedures with input from members of the Secretariat.
+During the year covered by this Report, the Commissioners continued to progress their review of guidance, policies and procedures with input from members of the Secretariat and Commissioners.
+This work included careful consideration of the impact of the legislative amendments on the work of the Commissioners and revision of guidance documents and relevant forms and procedural practices as appropriate.